ZupIT/beagle-docs/content/en/android/tutorials/how-to-display-a-screen.md

 To display a **`full server-driven`** screen, you need to use the method `this.newServerDrivenIntent<BeagleActivity>()`.
 -  `this` refers to the context of the screen.

-This method requires the parameter `ScreenRequest`.
+This method requires the parameter `RequestData`.

 You must follow the example below: